Samsung November 2022 update rolling out for these Galaxy devices

 Every month, Google and its partners release a new Android security patch, publicly detailing every way in which your smartphone is safer with each update.
 The security patch that’s arriving now on Galaxy phones includes the new fixes from the November 1, 2022, bulletin as well as the October 5 bulletin.
 In total, between the two Android bulletins, which also include Qualcomm-specific fixes, Samsung devices will see 34 fixes, including three considered critical and 30 marked high severity.

 Meanwhile, Samsung also expands on the base Android patch with security improvements of its own as well as fixes for issues specific to Samsung devices and apps.
-We’re still waiting for Samsung to publicly release its notes on the November patch for Galaxy phones and tablets, but it should be made available in the coming days.

-For now, we can look at Samsung’s official patch notes, shared in the software update screen.
+According to the company’s official patch notes, the November update supplements Google’s changes with 26 fixes to Samsung specific issues, two of which are marked high severity.

+For some Samsung Galaxy phones, the November patch brings a much bigger change, coinciding with the update to Android 13 and One UI 5.0.

 Table of contents

-Note: This article was first published on November 7 and most recently updated on November 11.